urashidmir/ledger-api/README.md

   earlier version of this rounded the balance to the nearest 1e-9 instead;
   that broke silently for balances above ≈9,007,199 (`Math.round(x * 1e9)`
   itself overflows `Number.MAX_SAFE_INTEGER`), so it was replaced rather than patched.
-Integer minor units (cents) weren't used because no currency is assumed — see "Amounts are plain numbers" above — so there's no fixed exchange rate between the unit and an integer subunit.
-- **No concurrency control.** Not needed for this exercise: Node's single-threaded event loop processes each request to completion before starting the next, so there's no risk of interleaved reads/writes on the in-memory store.
+- **No concurrency control.** Not needed here: the balance read-modify-write in `Account.recordTransaction()` — the overdraft check, the balance update, and the history append — is entirely synchronous, with no `await` anywhere in between.
+Node's event loop can still interleave *different* requests' async work in general, but a synchronous function body always runs to completion before the next callback gets a turn, so two requests can never interleave partway through the same account's read-modify-write.
+  Putting any `await` into that path (e.g. a real database call) would reopen this window — see "Single-process only" below.
 - **Idempotency keys make retries safe.** Sending the same `Idempotency-Key` header again with the *same* `type`/`amount`/`description` returns the original transaction instead of recording a second one; reusing a key with